Long QT syndrome

 - Medications used to maintain normal heart rhythms (antiarrhythmic medications)

-People who develop drug-induced long QT syndrome might also have some subtle genetic defects in their hearts, making them more susceptible to disruptions in heart rhythm from taking drugs that can cause prolonged QT intervals.
+People who develop drug-induced long QT syndrome might also have some subtle genetic defects in their hearts.
+These defects make them more likely to have disruptions in their heart rhythm from certain medications.

 People who may have a higher risk of inherited or acquired long QT syndrome may include: